AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 ### Simplified texture import

 Stingray includes new texture categories and templates such as Normal, Linear Greyscale, Albedo, Albedo Opacity and Roughness/Metallic/AO to help you categorize textures and apply texture settings.
 The newly added texture templates in the **Texture Manager** come with default compression settings to work on each supported platform.
 The textures imported in your project are now assigned the default compression settings.
 See ~{ Import a model with textures and materials }~.

+### Occluder boxes

+You can use occluder boxes from the **Create** menu to occlude objects and gain performance improvements by avoiding rendering shadows and objects that give no visual impact to your final rendered frame.
+For more information, see ~{ Create occluder boxes }~.

 ### Download new plug-ins